What is it

 At the end of the conversation, John is left a bit underwhelmed.
 Journalists ought to challenge the elite, which means challenging both the government and major corporations.
 But whether they work for a major news network or for PBS journalists’ salaries are dependent on corporations or the government’s public media budget.
 Ken agrees that the situation is a little depressing.
 But on a more optimistic note, John does feel less skeptical about bloggers and their ability to challenge the status quo.

-- Zoe Corneli the Roving Philosophical Reporter (Seek to 4:12) – Zoe talks to a journalist who was put behind bars for over 200 days.
+- Roving Philosophical Report (Seek to 4:12) – Zoe Corneli talks to a journalist who was put behind bars for over 200 days.

-- Ian Schoals the Sixty-Second Philosopher (Seek to 49:48) – Dishonest journalists aren’t the only ones making the news, Ian reflects on a rash of non-fiction writers charged with exaggerating the truth.
+- Sixty-Second Philosopher (Seek to 49:48) – Dishonest journalists aren’t the only ones making the news, Ian Shoales reflects on a rash of non-fiction writers charged with exaggerating the truth.